‘General Hospital’ Spoilers: Valentin Threatens Anna To Save Nina Marriage

 Anna Shocked By Valentin

 On the General Hospital spoilers promo, Anna asks what Valentin means by “ending the dance” and the Greek bad boy gets very specific with her.
-He is not mincing words and it seems that all the hints of flirtation between Valentin and Anna are done on General Hospital.
+He is not mincing words, and it seems that all the hints of flirtation between Valentin and Anna are done on General Hospital.

 On Monday’s General Hospital, Valentin stares Anna down and says, “No more breaks in, no more public confrontations.”
 But that’s not the only demands Valentin has.
 He also tells her there will be no more hints about their shared past she can’t remember and General Hospital spoilers say that’s a problem.